worace/worace.github.io/_drafts/welcome-to-jar-hell-application-packaging-for-the-jvm.md

 "Write once, run anywhere," they said.
 "It'll be fun," they said.
 Well I once wrote some code and now I'm still waiting for 4.2GB of `.class` files to upload to the servers of an online bookstore so I can run it.
 I wish I could explain that to 1995 James Golick.

+### Build Tool 101

+Build tools are complicated beasts because they do a lot of different things.
+But some of the most basic ones